-The Kentucky Business Leadership Network is a business-led organization that serves as a clearinghouse for busy Kentucky employers who are interested in hiring qualified employees with disabilities or retaining employees who recently may have acquired a disability.
+The Kentucky Business Leadership Network A business-led organization that serves as a clearinghouse for busy Kentucky employers who are interested in hiring qualified employees with disabilities or retaining employees who recently may have acquired a disability.
 Included within our area of expertise are resources and access to information regarding accommodating and retaining older workers.

-Hire Disability Solutions increasing independence, encouraging people to see abilities before disabilities, and demonstrating that corporate goals and disability goals can match.
+Hire Disability Solutions Increasing independence, encouraging people to see abilities before disabilities, and demonstrating that corporate goals and disability goals can match.

 Capacity Building and Cultural Competence When Working With Minority Populations

 The presentation will describe the researchers' conceptual framework for cultural competence training, review the factors that determine cultural diversity, and summarize their training activities in this area to date.
 Cultural diversity is constantly challenging our ability to outreach and effectively involve minority individuals with disabilities in research projects and/or services.
 This web cast provides important information to members of the NIDRR researcher community on diversity and research outreach as well as other interested parties.

 FAME (Faculty & Administrator Modules in Higher Education) Designed as a professional development tool for use in higher education, this site contains information on how college faculty, administrators, disability service providers, and students can work individually and collaboratively to improve the accommodations, teaching-learning process, and overall campus environment for students with disabilities.

 Adaptive Device Locator System - an online service that produces a list of vendors for the assistive device you need.